Good to know

-The wheels are the part of the inline skates that are worn out most quickly.
+The wheels are the part of the roller blades that are worn out most quickly.
 Changing the wheels will in most cases give your skates the feeling of being brand new.
-Luckily you can easily c...
+Luckily, you can easily ...

 Performance is of paramount importance when buying the right speed skates.
-This is why you should especially focus on the wheel size and the circumstances you plan to use your skates in as w...
+This is why you should especially focus on the wheel size and the circumstances you plan to use your skates in, as ...

 What Are Speed Skate Wheels?

 Speed or race skate wheels are a specialized type of wheels intended for those inline skaters that compete in marathons, races or that like to roll as fast as possible on the street.

 Compared to recreational skate wheels, inline speed skate wheels are usually bigger and harder.
 Featuring a pointy profile to reduce the amount of friction on the street, this wheel type will dish out the most speed out of any other wheel.

 How to Choose the Right Speed Skate Wheels

 The first decision you have to make is what you want to accomplish with a new set of speed wheels.
 These wheels feature four diameters - 90mm, 100mm, 110mm and 125mm.
 The greater the diameter, the faster you can skate.